Energy Storage Rebates

 - Projects lacking required permits, inspections, or utility interconnection approval

-- Projects with an interconnection application submitted prior to the program launch date of April 10th
+- Projects with an installation agreement or interconnection application submitted prior to the program launch date of April 10th.

 - Projects receiving the Rhode Island Renewable Energy Fund (REF) storage adder for the same equipment (these incentives are mutually exclusive)